Jumpscale/ays_automatic_cockpit_based_testing/README.md

 # Add Testing Service To The AYS Repo:
   You have to add any new test service to the AYS repo and to consume these services you should have a cockpit machine which was installed from this repo.

-# Cockpit Installer
+# 2. Cockpit Installer
 The cockpit installer is a script to automate the cockpit installation steps in the development mode.
 It executes the following steps:
-* create an account.
+* Create a new account (default).
+You can pass a specific account using -u option.
-* Create an cloudspace.
+* Create a new cloudspace.
-* Create a virtual machine with Ubuntu 16.04.
+* Create a new virtual machine with Ubuntu 16.04.
-* Forward port 2222 to 22.
+* Forward ports 2222 to 22, 80 to 82 and 5000 to 5000.
 * Create an ssh connection between your local machine and this virtual machine.
-* Update this virtual machine.
+* Update this virtual machine OS.
 * Install jumpscale using a specific branch.
 * Install cockpit using a specific branch.
-* Forward port 80 to 82.
-* Forward port 5000 to 5000.
+* Update the config.ini file with the new cockpit url.

-# Getting Started
+# 2.1 Getting Started
 Follow the following commands:
 * Clone the repo
 ```